turbra/rhoso-gitops/README.md

 # Guide to Deploying RHOSO with OpenShift and OpenStack

-This guide provides step-by-step instructions to set up a RHOSO environment using OpenShift and OpenStack.
+This guide provides step-by-step instructions to set up a RHOSO environment using GitOps and following the RHOSO Hands on Lab.
 Follow the steps carefully to ensure successful deployment.

 ---